 - Total cholesterol.
 The total cholesterol test helps measure the blood's combined LDL and HDL levels.

 - Triglycerides are fats present in your blood.
 Some studies suggest that high levels of triglycerides may increase the risk of heart disease, especially in females.

 - VLDL levels.
 Very low-density lipoprotein is another "bad" cholesterol type.
 High VLDL is associated with plaque development in the arteries.
 However, it's not convenient to measure VLDL, so usually, these levels are evaluated based on triglyceride measurements.

 High cholesterol usually causes no signs or symptoms.
-A total cholesterol test is ordered to assess whether your cholesterol is above the normal ranges and evaluate your risk of heart attacks and other forms of heart disease.
+A total cholesterol blood test is ordered to assess whether your cholesterol is above the normal ranges and evaluate your risk of heart attacks and other forms of heart disease.

-You might need a total cholesterol test as a part of a routine health checkup or if you already have some conditions such as;
+You might need a total cholesterol blood test as a part of a routine health checkup or if you already have some conditions such as;

 - Type 2 diabetes